fluencelabs/trust-graph/README.md

 ## What is it?

 TrustGraph is basically a directed graph with at least one root, vertices are peer ids, edges are one of the two types of cryptographic relations: trust and revocation.

-Root is a peer id that we unconditionally trust, until it is removed, defined by node owner.
+**Root** is a peer id that we unconditionally trust, until it is removed, defined by node owner.
+Every root have characteristics that represent maximum length for chain of trusts.

 **Trust** is a cryptographic relation representing that peer A trusts peer B until this trust expires or is revoked.
-Trust contains timestamp of issuing, signature, etc.

 **Revocation** is a cryptographic relation representing that peer A considers peer B malicious or unreliable.

-**Certificate** is a chain of trusts
+**Certificate** is a chain of trusts, started with self-signed root trust.

+So peerA is trusted by peerB if there is a path between them in this instance of TrustGraph.
+The selection of certificates is subjective and defined by node owner by choice of roots and maximum chain lengths.

+Every peer has a **weight**

 ## How to Use it in Aqua